rosmanov/chrome-bee/README.md

 # Requirements

 This extension relies on a _native messaging host_ written in Python.
-So you'll need Python itself plus some extra steps described in the following section.
+So Python is required.
+You'll also need some extra steps described in the following section.
 Python versions 2 and 3 are both supported.

 # Installation